 At the gorge’s northern edge, near the Blue Ridge Parkway, the river cascades in a series of waterfalls that plummet through its dramatically beautiful landscape.
 Linville Falls thunders through a towering cliff before pooling in a deep, wide basin below the waterfall and flowing downriver through the 12-mile gorge.
-It’s a spectacular series of waterfalls – and thanks to the Linville Falls Trail, easy to spot from many excellent vantage points on a moderate, 2-mile hike.
+It’s a spectacular series of waterfalls – and this moderate, two-mile hike scores stunning views of the falls from many excellent vantage points.

-The Linville Falls Trail visits three waterfall overlooks on a one-mile outbound adventure, each catching a unique perspective of the upper falls, immense lower falls, and the surrounding gorge.
+This hike visits three waterfall overlooks on a one-mile outbound adventure, each catching a unique perspective of the upper falls, immense lower falls, and the surrounding gorge.
 And a bonus overlook, near the hike’s end, offers southbound views into the deep-carved gorge.
-It’s a hike that’s particularly gorgeous in summertime mornings, as the fog begins to lift from Linville Gorge’s deep valley and the sun rises over the opposite ridge.
+It’s a hike that’s particularly gorgeous in summertime mornings, as the fog begins to lift from the gorge’s deep valley and the sun rises over the opposite ridge.

 The hike hangs a left at .5 miles, following signs to the upper falls overlook.
-The hike descends through a blocky, cliff-lined terrain to the overlook’s wide, smooth rock expanses on the Linville River’s banks.
-Upriver, Upper Linville Falls cascades down in a pair of synchronous waterfalls framed by 20-foot-tall outcrops.
+The hike descends through a blocky, cliff-lined terrain to the overlook’s wide, smooth rock expanses on the river’s banks.
+Upriver, the upper waterfall cascades down in a pair of synchronous waterfalls framed by 20-foot-tall outcrops.

-Near the overlook’s southern edge, downriver from the upper falls, the Linville River carves deep into a canyon, surging and twisting in tendrils of whitewater before plunging through a cliff.
-The lower Linville Falls waterfall is just out of sight – but the tremendous roar of water gives an audible preview of its beauty.
+Near the overlook’s southern edge, downriver from the upper falls, the river carves deep into a canyon, surging and twisting in tendrils of whitewater before plunging through a cliff.
+The lower waterfall is just out of sight – but the tremendous roar of water gives an audible preview of its beauty.

 The hike turns, retracing its steps back to the main trail and climbing elevation.
 The trail arcs away from the river, ascending through an old-growth forest of broad-trunked pine and hemlock.
-The hike reaches a spur trail at just under 1 mile, turning left to catch views of Linville Falls from the Chimney View overlook.
-Chimney View’s high-elevation perch offers stunning views into the gorge below, catching sight of Linville Falls dropping through two waterfall tiers in a towering, blocky cliff.
+The hike reaches a spur trail at just under one mile, turning left to catch views of the waterfall from the Chimney View overlook.
+Chimney View’s high-elevation perch offers stunning views into the gorge below, catching sight of the enormous falls dropping through two tiers in a towering, blocky cliff.